couchbase/n1k1/README.md

       and propagating it during processing.
   - better: add another struct property to the base.Vars?
-    - it's copied as more base.Vars are chained, so that you don't need to talk the chain to the root every time?
+    - it's copied as more base.Vars are chained, so that you don't need to walk the chain to the root every time?
     - any spawned child thread/goroutines can push another Vars that shadows the ancestor Var chain to avoid concurrent mutations?